Aggregate and visualize

 following code snippets generate epi-curves for the

-and weekly_incidence
+daily_incidence and weekly_incidence incidence

 objects mentioned above.